 The Zvox Z-Base 580 may cost as much as a low- to mid-range 5.1-channel home theater setup.
 However, it is the cream of the crop for people who want to skip the wiring woes of a traditional surround-sound system but don't want to completely break the bank on a premium sound bar like the Yamaha YSP-4100 (Est. $1,700) .
 The simple setup and value-adding features are just icing on the cake.

 Great sound on an expansive stage.
-The Zvox Z-Base 580 delivers incredibly rich and clear audio, reviewers report, especially on the dialog front.
+The Zvox Z-Base 580 delivers incredibly rich and clear audio, reviewers report, especially on the dialogue front.
 Although the subwoofer is integrated rather than discrete, reviewers still say it packs a very respectable punch.
-Experts say the PhaseCue II simulated surround-sound effects are fairly enveloping at the second of three settings, but Sound & Vision's reviewer notes that the first setting is basically stereo sound while the third setting creates too large of a sound stage and sounds "disembodied" as a result.
+Experts say the PhaseCue II simulated surround-sound effects are fairly enveloping at the second of three settings, but Sound & Vision's reviewer notes that the first setting is basically stereo sound, while the third setting creates too large a soundstage and sounds "disembodied" as a result.
 Nevertheless, critics fall over themselves to praise the balanced audio of the Zvox Z-Base 580.

 Review: Test Report: Zvox Audio Z-Base 580 TV Sound System, Brent Butterworth, Jan.
 30, 2012

 2. Home Theater Magazine

 The Zvox Z-Base 580 earns a Top Pick award from Home Theater magazine.
 Two pages of discussion cover every aspect of the sound bar, while a final page displays a graph of audio benchmarks.
 "If you're looking for a single-box home-theater audio solution to accompany up to a 70-inch flat-panel and will be placing the TV on a stand (as opposed to wall-mounting it), I can unhesitatingly recommend that you visit the Zvox Audio website and order one today," Lawrence Ullman writes.